Stellaris-Revived-Project/All-Tech-Researchable-Revived/README.md

-# Genocidal Empires Can Join The Galactic Community Revived
+# All Tech Researchable Revived

 > This mod is maintained as part of the **Stellaris Revived Project**, which aims to preserve and keep abandoned community mods compatible with the latest versions of Stellaris.

 ## About

-This repository contains a remade version of **Genocidals Can Join The Galactic Community**.
+This repository contains a remade version of **All Tech Researchable**.
 The goal is to fix compatibility issues, resolve bugs and ensure the mod remains available for the community.
 Unless otherwise stated, I do **not** claim ownership of the original work.
 Full credit belongs to the original creator(s).

 ---